NewPast/PHP-Contact-Us-Script/ReadMe.md

+PHP contact-us script runs without modification.
+It detects the domain and emails all data of the contact-us form.
-This PHP script is used to send contact-us form data to the webmaster, It is simple and runs without modification
+This PHP script is used to send contact-us form data to the webmaster, It is simple and runs without modification.

+Run out-of-box PHP contact-us script, it does not need modification, it will detect the domain and send an email containing the contact message to info@exmple.com whatever fields are in your form; it will detect them and send the form data with email.

 PHP Contact Us Script Links and Downloads
 -------------------------------